-The EICV3 results shows that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.
+The EICV3 results show that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.

-Figure 5.6 below presents the household income shares in Kirehe district.
-It shows that household income is driven by agriculture (54.4%), followed by wage income (23.2%) and rent (11.3%).
-The smallest contributor to household income in Kirehe district is public transfer income with 2.3%.
+Figure 5.6 below presents the household income shares in Ruhango district.
+It shows that a half of households' income is driven by agriculture (55%), followed by wage income (22%), while rents and private transfers account for 12% and 9% respectively.
+The smallest contributor to household income in Ruhango district is public and business income with about 1%.